 Now, on to my blog:

 Why do some people feel that it is their place to tell others how to behave?
 I can understand if the person is in a position where that is expected such as a teacher, employer, parent, mentor.
 But, what about when the teller is simply a peer who has decided to take on that role?

 I had an experience not too long ago where I was on a tour of an historical house with other people from a club I belong to.
 At one point, the entire group was crowded into the bathroom while the docent discussed various features.
 When I noticed an odd-looking metal tank over the bathtub, I put my fingertip on it and asked the docent, “What’s this?”

-One member of the group who I barely knew stated in a loud, scolding voice, “Don’t touch that; that’s an antique!”
+One member of the assemblage who I barely knew stated in a loud, scolding voice, “Don’t touch that; that’s an antique!”
 Her manner and resonant baritone caused everyone in that room, about twenty people, to turn around and stare at the miscreant–me.

 Technically, she was correct.
 I should not have touched it.
 I did so without even thinking.
 However, this woman’s delivery and self-appointed authoritarianism was completely out of line.
 She treated me as though I were a misbehaved child.